httpwg/http-extensions/draft-ietf-httpbis-replay.md

 that processing (see also {{be-consistent}}).

 A server can partially process requests that are incomplete.
-Parsing header fields - without acting on the values - and determining request routing is likely to be safe from side-effects, but other actions might not be.
+Parsing header fields \-- without acting on the values \-- and determining request routing is likely to be safe from side effects but other actions might not be.

 Intermediary servers do not have sufficient information to decide whether early data can be processed, so {{status}} describes a way for the origin to signal to